 There are several ferries from Yantai to Dalian from three different ports, and we chose the night ferry to have a good sleep on board.

 Since our car and trailer will take two slots due to the length, we must pay for two places, each costing 600RMB.
 That will save us one day’s driving time around Bohai Bay.
 It is a safer way to book the tickets in advance than buying them on-site, as you may face the situation that the position has been sold out in the peak season.

 The passenger tickets are separately paid for accordingly, and we got the tickets at the last moment at the harbor by using an agent.
 The agent delivered them to us personally.

 Entering the ferry to take us from Yantai to Dalian

 As usual, our tickets take a very long time with checking passports/visas/latest entry to China and other questions.
 My wife and children needed to go the route for the passengers, and I needed to drive the car to the ferry.
-Saying bye to my wife/translator, I knew this will be interesting.
+Saying bye to my wife/translator, I knew this would be interesting.
 Hope to see you tomorrow

 Some pictures from the Yantai harbor and ferry

 I realized soon after entering the ferry that this was no luxury cruise.
 Unfortunately, we don’t have many pictures from inside, but I can ensure this is just a ferry taking you from point A to point B.